types-of-wordpress-forms-to-grow-your-business

 This is a great way to collect user-generated content through your web forms.
 The more you can get content from others, the more you can work on other important stuff on your website and small business!

-12. Multi-Page forms
+17. Multi-Page forms

 breadcrumbs progress bar multistep forms

-Multi-step forms like the website form example above are simply forms that include more than one ‘page.’
+Multi-step forms like the form example above are simply forms that include more than one ‘page.’
 You can make the type of form like the one above where there are 2 steps.
 Or, you can customize it and add steps if you’d like.

-Using breadcrumbs, you can visually show users there’s more to the form.
-But, without taking up a ton of space on the page.
 These are great types of WordPress forms because they help keep your conversion rate high and fight form abandonment.

-13. Lead Qualifying Forms
+18. Lead Qualifying Forms

 types of wordpress forms conditional logic